 The MESA Global Academy is an interdisciplinary initiative of the Middle East Studies Association of North America

-(MESA) designed to sustain essential research collaborations and knowledge production among MENA-focused academics by providing competitive scholarships to displaced scholars from the MENA region currently located in North America.
+(MESA) designed to sustain essential research collaborations and knowledge production among MENA-focused academics by providing competitive scholarships to displaced scholars from the MENA region, primarily those located in North America.
 The MESA Global Academy is a project of MESA in partnership with the City University of New York and other university partners, with generous support from the Carnegie Corporation, the Ellis L. Phillips Foundation, and the Persian Heritage Foundation.

 The MESA Global Academy supports scholars working in the area of governance, accountability, and the rule of law, and scholars working on fairness and economic equality.
 The Global Academy conceives of these two areas in interdisciplinary terms, and invites scholars to apply from the humanities and social sciences, from comparative literature, history, and Islamic studies to political science, anthropology, economics, and beyond.
 Please see below for descriptions of the topic areas.

 Global Academy scholars are required to attend a number of research workshops hosted by partner universities in their area of focus.
 Each must present their own research at one workshop and serve as a discussant at another; other engagements are welcome and encouraged.
 The scholars are also required to attend at least five professional development workshops.
 In addition, scholars are sponsored to attend and participate in at least one MESA Annual Meeting (currently scheduled for November 2023 in Montreal and online in 2024).
 A $5,000 award covers both travel and research expenses.

 This research cluster focuses on the potential for rule of law enhancement and governance reform in the MENA region following the Arab uprisings.
 Topics connected to this thematic cluster include, but are not limited to: judicial independence; designing anti-corruption reforms; decentralization and increased participation; equity and inclusiveness in public service delivery; impartial law enforcement; and transparency and accountability promotion within the administrative state.